Lavender Essential Oil

 - Scenting Ink with Essential Oils

-According to resources, lavender should be avoided if have low blood pressure.
+According to resources, lavender should be avoided by those with low blood pressure.

 References and Resources